Transport in Portugal: Roads

 In 1972, Brisa was to construct 390 km of roadways by the end of 1981.
 The first priority was a highway designated as A1, a 300 km stretch reaching from the capital of Lisbon north to Porto, Portugal's second-largest city.
 This highway would become a crucial link to the industrial activity in the north of the country and experience the highest traffic volumes in Brisa's network.
 Construction also began on the A2, which was projected to reach from Lisbon to resort areas on the southern coast.

-In the 1990s many motorways were opened.
-Shown is the A28 motorway in the Grande Porto subregion.

 Two years after the establishment of Brisa, the right wing dictatorship was overthrown by a leftist revolution.
 The new regime included Brisa in a program of nationalization, first taking control of 40 percent of the company and eventually gaining a 90 percent share.
 Road construction continued stretch by stretch under socialist control.
 As the first highway sections were completed on the A1 and A2, the government concession was expanded to include adjoining stretches.
 In addition, concessions were granted for expansions to the network: the A3 would extend the north–south highway from Porto up to the Spanish border, the A4 would reach east from Porto to the city of Amarante, and the A5 was to reach from Lisbon about 25 mi west to the coast.
 However, during the first years of democratic government, the combined length of the network never exceeded 300 km through the 1980s.
 Transportation was seen as a priority in the 1990s, pushed by the growing use of automobiles and mass consumption.